 Computational Learning Theory: useful for making the parts of machine learning people think are scary quite easy, and for providing an intuition for areas of ML that are more alchemy than engineering.

-Part of it is selection bias in the jobs I’ve landed; companies that do math-y work are more likely to talk to me.
-A couple weeks ago, I had a long discussion with a group of our old Hacker School friends, who now do a lot of recruiting at career fairs; a couple of them, whose companies don’t operate at the intersection of research and engineering, mentioned that they politely try to end the discussion when they run into someone like me because they know that I won’t end up taking a job with them anyway2.
+Part of it is selection bias in the jobs I've landed; companies that do math-y work are more likely to talk to me.
+A couple weeks ago, I had a long discussion with a group of our old Hacker School friends, who now do a lot of recruiting at career fairs; a couple of them, whose companies don't operate at the intersection of research and engineering, mentioned that they politely try to end the discussion when they run into someone like me because they know that I won't take a job with them2.

 But it can't all be selection bias.
 I've gotten a lot of mileage out of math even in jobs that are not at all mathematical in nature.
 Even in low-level systems work that's as far removed from math as you can get, it's not uncommon to be find a simple combinatorial proof to show that a solution that seems too stupid to be correct is actually optimal, or correct with high probability; even when doing work that's far outside the realm of numerical methods, it sometimes happens that the bottleneck is a function that can be more quickly computed using some freshman level approximation technique like a Taylor expansion or Newton's method.